The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure: Physical Effects

 \subsection{Isolated versus Subhalo Mass Function Ratios}

 SHMFs in our models with $P(k)$ enhancement may deviate from CDM due to changes in the infall mass function or differences in tidal evolution.
-To test these explanations, we measure the ratio of the mass function for halos in the zoom-in region that are isolated at $z=0$ relative to CDM,
+To test these explanations, we define isolated halos as objects that have never been a subhalo of a larger host and are within $2.63~\mathrm{Mpc}$ of the host center (i.e., 10 times the virial radius of the MW host) at $z=0$.\footnote{This definition of isolated halos excludes splashback systems that have previously orbited within a larger host.} We then measure the ratio of the mass function for halos in the zoom-in region that are isolated at $z=0$ relative to CDM,